callbacked/g1-sample/README.md

 This project is a fork based off of the G1Sample Project by @FilipposPirpilidis for the Even Realities G1 Glasses.

-**BIG GIANT DISCLAIMER:** I am not an iOS dev, this is my first time working with Swift because I wanted to use the speech recognition api, so fair warning to anyone who wants to see and modify the awful code I wrote with some assistance from AI.
+**BIG GIANT DISCLAIMER:** I am not a big iOS dev, this is my first time working with Swift because I wanted to use the speech recognition api, so fair warning to anyone who wants to see and modify the awful code I wrote with some assistance from AI.

 This project was more to see how much of the glasses functionality can be implemented without an SDK.
 Not a polished app by any means.
 This is a proof of concept if anything -- expect bugs.